vidit04/Deep-Learning-for-Online-Defect-Detection-in-a-Ceramic-Tape-Casting-Process/README.md

 ## 1. Examples of Predictions by U-Net (with EfficientNetB3 as encoder)
 U-Net model (with EfficientNetB3 as encoder) is trained to classify multiple defects (i.e. four classes of defects) in Ceramic tape images.
 In examples shown below , model make predictions on test images and create a mask over the defect area and classify the defect.
 Color of masks and category of defects predicted by the model are mention below.

-* Streak defect - Brown mask
+* Streak defect - Brown
-* Strips defect - Sky blue mask
+* Strips defect - Sky blue
-* Small defect -  Pink mask
+* Small defect -  Pink
-* No defect - invisible mask
+* No defect - invisible

 ### 1. Model Prediction for Streaks defect